 Winning the digital PR game absolutely requires volume.
 Even if you make 10 of the most incredible pitches, chances are you’ll only land one mention (at most).
 So while being organised is important, don’t over analyse the situation.
 Get responding as soon as possible!

-While using HARO is time-consuming and the learning curve is steep, the benefits are undeniable, and as a link building consultant, it’s one of my favorite methods of winning backlinks.
+While using HARO is time-consuming and the learning curve is steep, the benefits are undeniable, and as a link building consultant, it’s one of my favourite methods of winning backlinks.

 Of course, if you don’t have the time or resources to devote to crafting a winning HARO pitch, or if you simply want to shortcut the learning process, there’s always the option of outsourcing the work to a team of experts, like mine at Dialed Labs.